A Frequency Table is used to show totals for different values: for example, the number of shoes for different sizes of shoes.

 Measured data (such as the height of students) is known as Continuous Data.
 When using grouped or range data, the ranges or groups must not overlap.

 Frequency tables may also show grouped items (such as the ages of people in a survey) into a Grouped Frequency Table .
-A range or group, known as a Class, is shown as an inequality: for example, a range of ages may be shown as 18
+A range or group will be shown as an inequality: for example, `18< text(age) ≤21` includes all people older than 18 and less than or equal to 21.
+One of the inequalities will include an equals value; the other inequality will not.

 42, 75, 65, 54, 42, 43, 53, 51, 62, 65, 67, 63, 42, 51, 42, 43, 58, 49, 62, 44, 46, 44, 57, 61, 62

-2. A survey was taken about car sharing into a particular office. the number of people in each car was noted on a frequency table.
+A survey was taken about car sharing into a particular office.
+The number of people in each car was noted on a frequency table.
 Does the survey report Continuous or Discrete data?

 You can count the number of people as distinct individuals; and you cannot have part of a person.
 This makes the data discrete.